tfrench15/redis-proxy/README.md

 #### Configuration
 The proxy is configurable via command-line flags.
 You may customize:
-1. redisAddr: The address of the backing Redis
+1. `redisAddr`: The address of the backing Redis
-2. proxyAddr: The port the proxy will listen on
+2. `proxyAddr`: The port the proxy will listen on
-3. capacity: The size of the cache
+3. `capacity`: The size of the cache
-4. expiry: The duration of time a key will be cached
+4. `expiry`: The duration of time a key will be cached

 #### How the Code works

 The proxy maps HTTP GETs to Redis GETs, as detailed above.
 First, it checks the cache via the `RetrieveFromCache()` method, which returns a value and `true` if the key is cached; an empty string and `false` otherwise.

-`CachedItem`s are a struct containing the key's value and the time it was cached as the struct's fields.  `RetrieveFromCache` checks the `createdAt` field to determine whether the key is still valid, or whether it has expired.
+`CachedItem`'s are structs containing the key's value and the time it was cached as the struct's fields.  `RetrieveFromCache` checks the `createdAt` field to determine whether the key is still valid, or whether it has expired.

 If the key is cached, the value and its source (i.e. Cache or Redis) are written to the ResponseWriter.